 Repotting: Repot Quaqua incarnata subsp. tentaculata in spring, just before the growing season.
 It has shallow roots and does not require too much soil to grow.
 Always pick a container with drainage holes.

-Propagation: The best way to propagate this succulent is from stem cuttings.
+Propagation: The best way to propagate this succulent is by stem cuttings.
 To ensure good rooting, take cuttings during the growing season.
 The plant is also easy to start from seeds in spring.

 Learn more at How to Grow and Care for Stapeliads.